At DS Legal we are committed to safeguarding and preserving the privacy of our visitors. Find out more

 |Complying with contractual requirements e.g. for the provision to clients of Public Funding by Public Bodies|

 Special Categories and Criminal Convictions Data

-Further to our lawful bases for processing personal data we rely on further conditions contained within the Data Protection Act 2018 for processing these types of data.
+Further to our lawful bases for processing personal data we rely on further conditions contained within the Data Protection Act 2018 (as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc.)(EU Exit) Regulations 2019 and 2020) for processing these types of data.
 These conditions are contained in Schedule 1, Part 3 of the Act.
 The primary condition we rely on is known as “legal claims” where;

 This condition is met if the processing—